They let me try another hour of this golden EIB microphone.

 Four times he sent letters pressing the Bush administration on tribal issues that had nothing to do with Nevada.

-Uh uh Cushatas, is that right?
+Cushatas, is that right?

-To send five thousand dollars to Reed's tax exempt tax exempt political group.
+To send $5,000 to Reed's tax-exempt, tax-exempt political group.

 Hmm.

-At the same time, Reed uh miraculously sent a letter to the Interior Department to helpful uh be very helpful to the tribe, and uh it was about uh pressing the agency to reject a casino proposed by a potential rival.
+At the same time, Reed miraculously sent a letter to the Interior Department to helpful, very helpful to the tribe.

 No, no, no, there's no connection.

-It's all in your window.
+It's all innuendo.

-But Reed has held himself out as uh it's all Republicans, and in fact he's been doing exactly the same thing that he's accusing the Republicans of doing.
+And in fact, he's been doing exactly the same thing that he's accusing the Republicans of doing.

-Tom in uh New York City, hello, Tom, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

 Yeah, hello.

-It goes for T V commercials.
+It goes for TZ commercials.

-T V political commercials never tell the truth.
+TZ political commercials never tell the truth.

-They mislead you or they're down and out completely dishonest.
+They mislead you or they're down and out, completely dishonest.

 Exactly, exactly.